Ideas-on-Stage/ideasonstage.com/content/en/resources/books/business-presentation-revolution-book/_index.md

-+++
+---
-draft 			= false
+draft: false
-title 			= "Business Presentation Revolution - The Book" description		= "Are you tired of boring, ineffective presentations?
+title: "Business Presentation Revolution - The Book"
+description: "Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
-It’s time to join the Business Presentation Revolution." showrefs		= false hidepagelist	= true urlredirect		= ""
+It’s time to join the Business Presentation Revolution."

-+++
+blocks:
+- type: page-title
+- type: page-breadcrumbs
+- type: page-content
+---

 ## Business Presentation Revolution – The Book